stsewd/tree-sitter-rst/README.md

 # TODO

-- Enumerated lists that begin with (1)
+- Enumerated lists that begin with `(` -> (1)
-- Sections (maybe implemented without validations?)
+- Lists with empty elements
+- Validate length of adornments in sections? (the spec doesn't mention this)
 - Tables (maybe implemented without validations?)
 - Indentation
 - Multi-line bodies
 - Allow to group different markup blocks
 - Group all chars as text?
+- Add fields?

 # Design notes